Boarding facilities

 In addition, St Paul’s continues its tradition of managing boys well through their adolescent years to manhood with the integrated Tihoi Venture School.
 All Year 10 boys spend 18 weeks boarding at Tihoi, near Taupo.

-The girls’ boarding house, Harington House, is structured to meet the needs of female students and houses 65 girls (increasing to 80 in 2024).
-Harington is a modern boarding facility with each girl in a single room.
+The girls’ boarding house, Harington House, is structured to meet the needs of female students and houses 80 girls in single rooms.
 There are a number of common rooms where girls can meet socially and relax.
 Kitchen facilities are available for the girls to use for breakfast and snacks.
 Lunch and dinner is provided in the dining hall with the boys.

 The HULA experience